TillWege/Website/src/content/project/df.md

 As another form of feedback for the user I also chose to add a speaker into the project.
 Normally, adding a speaker to an electrical project can prove to be more difficult than expected.
 In most cases you would need some sort of amplifier to drive the speaker.
 Controlling the speaker itself can also require a non-trivial amount of code and computing power.
 Especially on a limited plattform like the ATtiny1614 this could prove difficult.
 To solve this problem I chose to use a DFPlayer Mini.
 The DFPlayer Mini is a small MP3 player module that can be controlled using a simple serial connection between it, and the microcontroller.
 The module can be used to play MP3 files from a microSD card.
 The module also has a built in amplifier and can drive a small speaker directly.
 This made it very easy to add sound to the project.

 Other components used in the project included a small lithium polyer battery, a USB-C charging board, a power switch and a reset button.
 A full list of components (or very close analogs in cases were the orignal is no longer availabe) can be found in the bill of materials.

-The final schematic for the project can be seen below:

-!TODO

 # Programming
 The programming of the Snakeboy was done using the Arduino IDE.
 As such the code for the project is written in C++.
 The code for the project can be found [here](https://github.com/TillWege/dig-fab/blob/main/Project/Code/Code.ino).